 By growing seaweeds, you will not only be helping mankind change it's perception on sustainable food but you will be helping the Oceans and marine life, providing habitat for them and helping de-carbon the seas.

 The overwhelming benefits of seaweed are starting to gather pace amongst well-informed consumers.
 There is a heightened demand for seaweed in all its forms, with Global Market Insights predicting that the commercial seaweed market will exceed $87 billion by 2024.

-It is up to you what you do with your seaweed harvest and shell fish if you choose to farm both, however seaweed is very diverse and with more and more people becoming health conscious and more people turning to vegetarianism you won't have any problems selling the seaweed on.
+It is up to you what you do with your seaweed harvest and shell fish if run both alongside each other; however seaweed is very diverse and with more and more people becoming health conscious and more people turning to vegetarianism and veganismyou won't have any problems selling the seaweed on.
 You can also process the seaweed into your own unique products, pickles, breads, chutneys, Seaweed recipe ideas are endless.

 Live the life, be your own boss and grow seaweed - Start today by emailing us at firstname.lastname@example.org

 Grow food - Offer Habitat - Help eliminate Carbon - make money

 A site visit to your chosen site to confirm suitability.

 We also offer a half day talk and lessons on growing your Seaweed.